MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/manufacturing-setup-part-1.md

 Security builds safeguards into your software to restrict access to information, processes, or windows.
 In Manufacturing, each of these types of security is included.
 You should understand each of the three security types before setting up security access for your users.

+> [!IMPORTANT]
-*Before you set up security access for Manufacturing, you should have defined users and determined the level of access each user will have.*
+> Before you set up security access for Manufacturing, you should have defined users and determined the level of access each user will have.

 This information is divided into the following sections:

 - *Manufacturing security types*